dmychel/portfolio/README.md

 #### Other:

 - This projects' styling has been completely migrated to scss.
 While trying to add multiple terminals I quickly realized the way css applies styling globally would make styling a lot more convoluted than it should be.
 I decided to use SCSS for use of its modules and variables.
 Now the styling should be easily scalable.

+## Version 1.3.0

+This version includes everything from the previous version.

+Two viewing modes: Normal view and Developer view.
+Normal view is intended for non technical viewers who may find the terminal overwhelming or confusing.
+This should not discourage you though!
+If you read the prompts it should walk you through exactly how to navigate the terminal.

+#### 1.3 additions:

+- When the user changes their terminal theme, the background will also change based on the theme the user selects
+- Added a mobile terminal theme

+#### Bug fixes:

+- Custom terminal message now displays the correct message based on users OS rather than defaulting to the catch all message.

 ## Built with